clockworkgeek/calendarview/README.markdown

 * parentElement - DOM id of the element where the calendar will appear.
 This calendar will always be visible on page.
 If this option is missing, the calendar is a popup caledar.
 * triggerElement - DOM id of the element clicking on which will show the popup calendar.
 * dateField - DOM id of the element with date and optionally time.
-This element can be both an INPIT element or just a DIV or a SPAN.
+This element can be both an INPUT element or just a DIV or a SPAN.
   When initializing the calendar tries to parse the contents of the element (or value of the INPUT field) and if it's successful, the calendar will show the date/time.
 The element is updated when the user changes date/time of the calendar.
 * withTime - can be true or false, when true, the calendar shows two dropdown boxes for hours and minutes.
 * dateFormat - format of the date or date and time.
-By default for a calendar without time %Y-%m-%d is used, for a calendar with time
+By default for a calendar without time `%Y-%m-%d` is used, for a calendar with time
-  %Y-%m-%d %H:%M is used.
+  `%Y-%m-%d %H:%M` is used.
 If you provide this option make sure whether it has or doesn't have the time format according to option withTime.
+* language - An IETF language code like "en" or "en_US".
+For more language choices see I18n.js
 * hideOnClickOnDay - can be true or false.
 If true, the popup calendar will hide once the user clicks of a day.
 The default is false.
 * hideOnClickElsewhere - can be true or false.
 If true, the popup calendar will hide once the user clicks elsewhere in the page.
   The default is false.